robfatland/othermathclub/Chapter One All Roads Lead To Warsaw.md

 $$

-"Yes, just so," said Kid Pipkin. "and the result changes if you change $n$."
+"Yes, just so," said Kyd Pypkn. "and the result changes if you change $n$.
+You see those three numbers you put in front of each term, the $1 \qquad 2 \qquad 1$?
+That's the important part.
+Those three numbers are entirely the fault of choosing $n \quad = \quad 2$.
+Change $n$ and you will get a different set of numbers... but the first and last numbers will always be $1$ and the *number* of numbers you get will be $n \quad + \quad 1$.
+So for example if you choose $n \quad = \quad 5$ you will get $\large{6}$ numbers on the right side of the equals.